 If you're in this situation you should get advice from an experienced adviser, for example, at a Citizens Advice Bureau.
 Find out more about the advice options we offer.

 Benefits and housing costs

-If you stay in your home after your partner has left, depending on your income, you may be able to get Housing Benefit to help pay the rent.
-If there's a mortgage, you might get Help with mortgage costs if you're not working.
+If you stay in your home after your partner has left, depending on your income, you may be able to get Universal Credit to help pay the rent.
+If there's a mortgage, you might be able to get Support for Mortgage Interest.

 Family mediation or collaboration

 Family mediation and collaborative practice are two ways of helping couples who are separating or divorcing to sort out disagreements and reach decisions about things like money, property and looking after the children, without having to go to court.